Writers-of-the-Script/Community/README.md

 # Community

 A hub for community creations and discussion!
+Head to the discussions tab to get started!